 By the end, you really feel as though you know Non Non Biyori’s characters and setting.
 Since there was no rush to get anywhere, each of the four girls – Renge, Hotaru, Natsumi, and Komari – got their fair share of development and screen time.

-And it wasn’t just atmosphere.
+And it wasn’t just the atmosphere.
 Visually, Non Non Biyori was gorgeous.

 Enjoy the dialogue, the situations, and the comedy.
-But while you’re doing that, take a moment to appreciate the backgrounds and scenery.
+But while you’re doing that, take a moment to appreciate the background and scenery.

 They were gorgeous.